 How Hearing Loss is Isolating

-The term ‘Presbycusis’ is used to describe natural age related hearing loss.
+The term ‘Presbycusis’ is overarching term to describe natural age related hearing loss.
 This is largely a type of inner ear nerve related (sensori-neural) hearing loss that commonly occurs with age.
 This high frequency hearing loss initially impacts our ability to follow conversation in any environments with competing background noise.
-This is because the ‘unvoiced’ consonant sounds of speech have relatively low energy levels that diminish quickly across distance and are easily masked over by background noise that carries more energy.
+Unvoiced consonant sounds are higher in frequency.
+They also carry relatively little energy compared to the lower vowel speech sounds.
+The consonants diminish quickly across distance and they are more easily masked over by background noise.
 You may hear the deeper lower frequency vowel sounds ok because their energy levels are relatively high and they occur in the frequency range where the hearing sensitivity is better.
-However, the high frequency speech sounds which carry most of the speech information is lost.

 The following Audiogram shows an example of a high frequency hearing loss in which the hearing sensitivity clearly dives beneath the higher frequency speech sounds (shown in red) occurring at average conversational levels.

 The soft consonant sounds of speech typically occur at the beginning and ends of words so they carry lots of information helping us differentiate words from one another, singular from plural et al. People with good low frequency hearing sensitivity that mainly have hearing loss toward the high frequencies often perceive people to be “mumbling” more than they actually are.
-In my clinical work, we often hear people say “my spouse is particularly softly spoken” or “kids these days just don’t pronounce their words properly”.
+People often say “kids these days just don’t pronounce their words properly”.
 It can also give an individual with high frequency hearing loss the false perception that their hearing is good because they can hear a car engine revving a kilometer down the road even when their partner with supposedly ‘normal’ hearing can’t.